UWC2-PYTHON/ProgrammingInPython/source/modules/CodeReviews.rst

 - First draft is messy, refactor before code review
 - To get the most out of it, correct all that you can before review
 - Expect advice and corrections, and learn from them!
-- For this class, messy is okay. :-)
+- For this class, messy is okay :-)

 Size of code
 ------------